-Adult spring Chinook salmon captured in the LH trap in 2017 could have been from several sources: LGC natural production above or below the LH weir, hatchery-reared Catherine Creek (CC) captive broodstock progeny released into LGC, or hatchery or naturally reared returns from other Grande Ronde Basin stocks (including Upper Grande Ronde River stocks) that have strayed from other streams.
+Adult spring Chinook salmon captured in either LH trap in 2018 could have been from several sources: LGC natural or hatchery production, Grande Ronde Basin stocks (including Upper Grande Ronde River stocks) or hatchery or natural origin strays from outside the basin.
 Disposition of returns is determined based on a sliding scale (Section 1.7 of this report).
 Adult NOR and HOR returns were either passed upstream to spawn in nature or held for broodstock needs.
 Adults are classified as fish ages 4 and 5 ( $\geq$ 601mm) and jacks as age 3 ( $\leq$ 600 mm).
 In years where there are surplus HOR jacks, they may be sacrificed and provided to the local food bank or for ceremonial subsistence, or recycled downstream of the LH weir to supplement the fishery.
 No HOR jacks have been intentionally placed upstream of the weir since 2012.